top of page

 What Is The Miles Hall Therapy Program?

-The Miles Hall Subsidized Therapy Program facilitates and reimburses group mental health therapy services for BIPOC individuals impacted by police violence and/or racial and mental health trauma.
-Because access to these kind of mental health resources is important, there is no cost to the participants.
+The Miles Hall Subsidized Therapy Program provided free group mental health therapy for BIPOC individuals impacted by police violence and/or racial and mental health trauma.
+Recognizing the importance of accessible and culturally responsive mental health care, there was no cost to participants.

 Meet Dr. Madlock